Thatta water supply reference: AC to indict Zardari on August 4

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: An accountability court on Tuesday decided to indict former president Asif Ali Zardari in the Thatta water supply reference on August 4 and summoned all the accused on the date of hearing.
+ISLAMABAD: An accountability court Tuesday decided to indict former president Asif Ali Zardari in Thatta water supply reference on August 4 and summoned all the accused on the date of hearing.

+During hearing, Zardari’s lawyer Farooq H Naek requested for acquittal of his client ahead of indictment in the Park Lane reference.

+He said the court should deliberate on whether the National Accountability Bureau (NAB) had acted according to the law, as the Bureau could not file a suo motu reference against loan transactions.